What is the School Council?

 The pupils talk confidently about their role in setting the class behaviour expectations and are clear about the sanctions and rewards, understand the difference between right and wrong and the importance of fairness

-Junior Leaders must model our School Values and our Golden Rules at all times.
+School Council Leaders must model our School Values and our Golden Rules at all times.
 They are allowed to take the role for 1 year but they cannot be reelected the following year only.